Webinar video: TinyML for industrial use cases with STMicroelectronics and AvnetTinyMLJuly 24, 2020

-Together with Avnet and STMicroelectronics we hosted a webinar on TinyML for industrial usecases!
-If you've missed it you can watch the video above which consists of an half hour introduction to TinyML, STM32Cube.AI and industrial usecases, followed by a 20 minutes demo where we explore two ML models, and 10 minutes Q&A.
+Together with Avnet and STMicroelectronics, we hosted a webinar on TinyML for industrial use-cases!
+If you've missed it you can watch the video above which consists of a half-hour introduction to TinyML, STM32Cube.AI, and industrial use-cases, followed by a 20 minutes demo where we explore two ML models, and 10 minutes Q&A.

-We've also took the courtesy to write out the most frequently asked questions in this blog post.
+We've also taken the courtesy to write out the most frequently asked questions in this blog post.

 Are there tutorials available for the things you showed during the webinar?

 Can multiple sensor streams go into a real-time classifier?

 Yes, this is called sensor-fusion, and yes, you can include data from multiple sensors into the same neural network.
 You can do this by combining data from multiple sensors in a one-labeled data sample.
 Then you can map the raw axes to different DSP blocks, and finally combine them again in a single neural network.
 Doing this is very straightforward in Edge Impulse as long as you make sure the data is combined.